utk-cs340-fall24/SolSync/sprint_reflections/sprint3/tpatel25.md

 ## What you did not do

 I want to fetch the information from firestore for the daily emails in AWS, but I was able to do it within a local node server.
-Next sprint, I plan to margate my node function into AWS lambda and configure the function so that it gets triggered automatically.
+Next sprint, I plan to migrate my node function into AWS lambda and configure the function so that it gets triggered automatically.

 ## What problems you encountered